sonicakes/ga-final-project/docs/planning.md

 - We show a map of the area they will visit.
 - We should have a table showing were each tour will for how many nights:

-Tour 1 - Taste of Russia
+Tour 1 - Best of Russia
 Day 1 - Moscow
-Day 2 - Moscow
+Day 2 - Lipetsk
 Day 3 - Moscow
-Day 4 - St Petersburg
+Day 4 - Voronezh
 Day 4 - St Petersburg

 Tour 2 -